Organize your creativity with the #1 book outlining and story bible software for professional and aspiring writers.

 Sometimes developing your characters takes a lot of effort and thinking power.
-Other times, they practically emerge fully formed.
-Have you ever watched your character’s own internal forces duke it out for control over the story – and wondered how to dig even deeper into their psychology?
+Other times, they emerge practically fully formed.
+Have you ever watched your character’s own internal forces duke it out for control over the story and wondered how to dig even deeper into their psychology?
 You might want to think about developing characters with Freudian Personality Theory.

-The Freudian Personality Theory is based on (you guessed it) the research of Sigmund Freud, who published The Ego and the Id in 1923.
+Freudian Personality Theory is based on (you guessed it) the research of Sigmund Freud, who published The Ego and the Id in 1923.
 Freud’s work shares his model of how the human mind works.

 Among other things, Freudian Personality Theory includes three core concepts for writers: the Id, the Ego, and the Superego.